About the Gnostic Celtic Church

 The GCC does not train clergy to do the work of leading congregations, providing weekly worship, officiating at life cycle rituals, offering pastoral counseling to parishioners, or addressing political and social causes.
 However, if a clergy member’s personal Awen calls them to a path of service they are encouraged to seek formal training in these and/or other forms of spiritual service in order to enrich their experiences and contributions to the GCC.

 Originally the GCC chose to establish what has historically been called a regular clergy, as distinct from a secular clergy—that is to say, something much closer to “hermits” than to “ministers”.
 As such the GCC has traditionally attracted people who have chosen to embrace a spiritual path centered on a personal Rule of Awen: one in which the core principle of aligning the whole life with the spiritual dimensions of reality can express itself in forms relevant to the individual practitioner and the present age, in which a rich spiritual life supported by meaningful ceremonial and personal practice can readily coexist with whatever form of outward life is necessary or appropriate to each priest or priestess.
-This concept, described by the GCC as “the Hermitage of the Heart,” is at the core of what the GCC offers to those members of AODA who feel called to a path of devotion and service as a priestess or a priest.
+This concept, described by the GCC as “the Hermitage of the Heart,” is at the core of what the GCC offers to those members of AODA who feel called to a path of devotion and service as a priest.